An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

-\textbf{Testing (E.2).} Following the development of plugins or GPTs, developers engage in software testing to ensure the correctness of the functionality implementation.
-During this process, developers encounter various issues.
+\textbf{Testing (E.2).} After developing plugins or GPTs, developers conduct software testing to verify the correctness of the implemented functionalities.
+Throughout this process, they often encounter a range of challenges.
 For instance, the openapi.yaml file might fail initial validation because it makes an HTTPS request instead of HTTP when testing the plugin on a local server\footnote{\url{https://community.openai.com/t/254680}}, or developers encounter errors while testing if the plugin is working correctly\footnote{\url{https://community.openai.com/t/166239}}.
 In addition, some functional errors may be encountered during testing.
 For example, when developers test a GPT action, they find that after clicking to test, only the name of the GPT is displayed, without any other content output\footnote{\url{https://community.openai.com/t/597697/6}}.
 These challenges represent 0.9\% of the total challenges.

 \finding{9}{ \textbf{Finding 9.} \emph{GPT Builder} accounts for 12.1\% of the total challenges. \emph{Development} dominates this category, accounting for 92.6\% of the challenges in \emph{GPT Builder}.}